 "Countries should ensure that originating VASPs obtain and hold required and accurate originator information and required beneficiary information on virtual asset transfers, submit the above information to the beneficiary VASP or financial institution (if any) immediately and securely, and make it available on request to appropriate authorities.
 Countries should ensure that beneficiary VASPs obtain and hold required originator information and required and accurate beneficiary information on virtual asset transfers, and make it available on request to appropriate authorities.
 Other requirements of R.16 (including monitoring of the availability of information, and taking freezing action and prohibiting transactions with designated persons and entities) apply on the same basis as set out in R.16.
-The same obligations apply to financial institutions when sending or receiving virtual asset transfers on behalf of a customer" (Paragraph 7(b) of [6]).
+The same obligations apply to financial institutions when sending or receiving virtual asset transfers on behalf of a customer" (FATF, 2019b, Para.
+7(b)).

-The implication of note [6] is that cryptocurrency exchanges and related VASPs must be able to share the originator and beneficiary information for virtual assets transactions.
-This process - also known as the Travel Rule - originates from under the US Bank Secrecy Act (BSA - 31 USC 5311 - 5330), which mandates that financial institutions deliver certain types of information to the next financial institution when a funds transmittal event involves more that one financial institution.
-This rule became effective in May 1996 and was issued by the U.S. Treasury Department's Financial Crimes Enforcement Network (FinCEN).
-This rule was issued by FinCEN concurrently with the BSA record keeping rules for funds transfers and transmittals of funds.
+The implication of the note (FATF, 2019b) is that cryptocurrency exchanges and related VASPs must be able to share the originator and beneficiary information for virtual asset transactions.
+This process - also known as the Travel Rule - originates from under the US Bank Secrecy Act (BSA - 31 USC Secs.
+5311-5330), which mandates that financial institutions deliver certain types of information to the next financial institution when a funds transmittal event involves more than one financial institution.
+This rule became effective in May 1996 and was issued by the US Treasury Department's Financial Crimes Enforcement Network (FinCEN).
+This rule was issued by FinCEN concurrently with the BSA record keeping rules for fund transfers and transmittals of funds.

-Given that today a virtual asset on blockchain is controlled through the public-private keys bound to that asset, we believe there are other information (in addition to the customer and account information) that a VASP needs to retain in order to satisfy the travel rule:
+Given that today, a virtual asset on blockchain is controlled through the public-private keys bound to that asset, we believe there are other information (in addition to the customer and account information) that a VASP needs to retain in order to satisfy the Travel Rule: